top of page

 6 ways to get media experience without an internship

-Last year, The Times launched an 'academy' with News Associates, where you have to pay to spend a week in the newsroom. £400 is the fee for this 'opportunity'.
+The Times has an 'academy' that is run with News Associates, where you have to pay to spend a week in the newsroom.
+Last year it was £400 and now it is £650.
 There are lots of issues with this, and it is a shame to see such a good training organisation (which already makes money from its NCTJ courses) getting involved in this.
 You will get to visit a newsroom, meet some people who will tell you how exciting their job is, but will you actually learn anything?
-For £400 I'd expect to learn a lot!
-If we want real diversity in the media, these types of schemes won't help.
+For £650 I would expect to learn a lot!
+If we want real diversity in the media, these types of schemes will not help.
+Quite the opposite.
+It sends a very bad signal from the media.
+Instead of looking to bring in new and diverse talent, it shouts of exploitation.
 You have to get to London, cover accommodation and travel costs, on top of that fee.
-Most people couldn't afford it.
+Most people could not afford it.

 1 Find organisations you like the content of and contact them directly.
 Try and make a direct contact in editorial or production, where you'd like to work.
 Think about how you can contribute and offer remote assistance.
 You don't have to get into the office to make a contribution.
 Research the organisation and show that you have an understanding of what they do and what the audience is.